Akalanka47000/omnivore-table-automation/README.md

 # omnivore-table-automation
-Scripts to automate adding orders to an omnivore location
+Script to automate adding orders to an omnivore location